Rajagopalm/demo-aks-explore/readme.md

-# Microservices Application Deployment with Docker & Kubernetes (AKS)
+# Microservices Application Deployment with Docker & Kubernetes (AKS) Using Helm Charts

 This project demonstrates a **microservices-based web application** deployed on **Azure Kubernetes Service (AKS)**.
 It integrates a modern DevOps lifecycle — from containerization to orchestration — using cloud-native tools and practices.

 ---

-## 🖼️ Architecture And Workflow
+##  Architecture And Workflow
 ![Alt text](diagram-images/diagram1.png)

 ![Alt text](diagram-images/ss1.png)

 ![Alt text](diagram-images/ss2.png)

-## 🧩 Project Overview
+##  Project Overview

 The application consists of multiple microservices:
 - **Frontend Service** – A user-facing web interface built with modern frontend technologies.